-Affinity diagramAlso known as: affinity chart, affinity mapping, KJ method, thematic analysis
+Affinity diagramsAlso known as: affinity mapping, KJ method, thematic analysis

-Affinity diagrams help to organise and consolidate a large number of ideas from brainstorming sessions into meaningful categories or themes.
+Affinity diagrams help to organise and consolidate a large number of ideas from brainstorming sessions or research into meaningful categories or themes.
 They:

 - assist educators to gain an insight into a student's ability to understand a topic and make connections